ShraddhaAlhat/Battery-Swap-Routing-Optimizer/README.md

 Make sure the Python extension is installed.

-Click the optimizer.ipynb file to open it.
+Click the Optimizer.ipynb file to open it.

 Click on Run All or run individual cells using the play button.